 The Tsunami decoder plus a G3 makes an great alternative to the Phoenix products sound decoders.
 Hookup is very simple with only the red and black wires attaching to the G3's H1 header.
-If you use the recommended 14.8V battery, or your G3 is the r8G3 version, the resistor is not required and the black wire connects directly to the G3.
+If you use the recommended 14.8V battery, or your G3 is the r9G3 version, the resistor is not required and the black wire connects directly to the G3.
 Older G3 decoders need the resistor to limit the Tsunami surge current.

-The recommended voltage is no higher than 18 volts.
+Tsunami recommended voltage is 18 volts.
 Absolute Maximum Voltage is 22 volts.